S7eezy/coco2yolo/README.md

 (str)  OUTPUT_DIRECTORY      : path to output directory (bool) CONVERT_YOLO          : convert bboxes to YOLOv5 format (from pixels location to image ratio location)

+Important notes :
-Important note : no label will be generated if you dont export to YoloV5 Format
+  - no label will be generated if you dont export to YoloV5 Format
+  - if you don't have any COCO Annotation file (instance_train2017.json) -> the program will download it automagically and use instance_train2017.json -> the downloaded file location and name will be set by COCO_ANNOTATIONS argument
 ```

 #### Output